 Welcome to The Stylet!

-Acoela and Nemertodermatida are marine worms that occur abundantly among sandy/silty sediments and algae.
-Most of the species are meiofauna (a mixed assemblage of small animals that will pass through a 250 µm sieve).
-Currently there are about 400 named species of Acoela and 9 species of Nemertodermatida.
-A number of phylogenetic studies have shown that acoels and nemertodermatids are not part of Platyhelminthes as previously thought, making their position within the animal tree of life contentious.
-Most recent studies indicate that they form early branches within Bilateria, which would make them pivotal to understanding the emergence of complex animals.
+Acoela & Nemertodermatida are marine worms within Xenacoelomorpha that occur abundantly among sandy/silty sediments and algae.
+Most of the species are meiofaunal (a mixed assemblage of small animals that will pass through a 250 µm sieve), with about 400 named acoel species and 9 nemertodermatid species.
+Most recent studies indicate that they form early branches within Bilateria, making them pivotal to understanding the emergence of complex animals.

-The purpose of The Stylet is to provide comprehensive data on taxonomy, distributions, specimens, literature and original images regarding acoels and nemertodermatids.
-Specimens are maintained by the Jondelius Lab at the Swedish Museum of Natural History and also posted here.
-Welcome!
+The purpose of The Stylet is to provide comprehensive data on the biodiversity and systematics of this group.
+Specimens are maintained by the Jondelius Lab at the Swedish Museum of Natural History and posted here.